oVirt/ovirt-site/source/feature/design/storagelivemigration.html.md

 # Storage Live Migration

-Live block migration is the operation in charge of moving a running VM and its disks from one storage domain to an other.
+Live block migration is the operation in charge of moving a running VM and its disks from one storage domain to another.

 ### GUI